Spoodini/MultiPoolMiner/README.md

 MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.

 **-donate**
-Donation of mining time in minutes per day to aaronsace.
+Donation of mining time in minutes per day to Spoodini.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.

 **-watchdog**
 Include this command to enable the watchdog feature which detects and handles miner and other related failures.